AndrasKovacs/cctt/README.md

 In [`cooltt`](https://github.com/RedPRL/cooltt) and
 [ABCFHL](https://www.cambridge.org/core/journals/mathematical-structures-in-computer-science/article/syntax-and-models-of-cartesian-cubical-type-theory/01B9E98DF997F0861E4BA13A34B72A7D)
-this is not the case; instead there's a weaker canonicity property, that every closed value can be maximally eta-expanded to a system of canonical values.
+this is not the case; instead there's a weaker canonicity property, that every closed value can be maximally eta-expanded to a nested system of canonical values.
 The difference comes from the ability to directly define partial values by elimination of cofibration disjunctions.
 In ABCFHL an element of `Bool` can be defined under `i=1 ∨ i=1` as `[i=1 ↦ true, i=1 ↦ false]`, which is not